cr3/permaculture/docs/nc.rst

 The `Natural Capital`_ Plant Database  is a repository of temperate climate plant information for ecological design.
 It has a subscription model that gives programmatic access to the database.
-After you register, your credentials in the ``.permaculture`` configuration file in your home
+After you register, add your credentials to the ``.permaculture`` configuration file in your home directory:
-directory:

 .. code-block:: text